redis/docs/content/operate/rs/clusters/logging/rsyslog-logging/cluster-events.md

 ## UI alerts

-Logged alerts that appear in the UI
+Logged alerts that appear in the UI:

 | Alert code name | Alert as shown in the UI | Severity | Notes |
 |-----------------|--------------------------|----------|-------|